Death metal: Deathcore

 Deathcore is a subgenre that merges the intensity of death metal with the aggressive elements of metalcore.
 It is characterized by fast drumming, including blast beats, down-tuned guitars, tremolo picking, growled vocals, high-pitched shrieks, and the breakdowns typical of metalcore.
 Decibel magazine noted that "one of Suffocation's trademarks, breakdowns, has spawned an entire metal subgenre: deathcore."
 Dying Fetus was also influencing deathcore through their extensive use of slam riffs, breakdowns, and hardcore-inspired grooves.
 Their 1996 album Purification Through Violence and 1998's Killing on Adrenaline introduced a mix of brutal death metal and hardcore elements that would later be adopted by deathcore bands.
 Bands such as Despised Icon, Suicide Silence, Salt the Wound and All Shall Perish combine the technicality of death metal with the breakdown-driven structures of metalcore, creating a distinct and influential sound.

 Deathgrind, goregrind and pornogrind

 Aborted are "key contributors to the death-grind genres," according to AllMusic.

 Goregrind, deathgrind and pornogrind are styles that mix grindcore with death metal, with goregrind focused on themes like gore and forensic pathology, and pornogrind dealing with sexual and pornographic themes.
 Some notable examples of these genres are Brujeria, Cattle Decapitation, Cephalic Carnage, Pig Destroyer, Circle of Dead Children, Rotten Sound, Gut, and Cock and Ball Torture.

+Gorenoise

+Gorenoise is an offshoot of goregrind and noisecore that abandons rock-based sounds for harsh noise.
+New Noise Magazine characterized the genre as drum machines "hammer[ing] at 1,000 BPM over top of gurgling pitch-shifted toilet vocals".
+Album cover art often incorporates graphic crime scene photos and depictions of entrails.
+The band Anal Birth is credited as one of the progenitors of gorenoise.
+Other projects noted for producing gorenoise are Elephant Man Behind the Sun, the early work of Torture, Meekness, and Melanocytic Tumors of Uncertain Malignant Potential.

 Deathrash

 Deathrash, also known as death-thrash, is a shorthand term to describe bands who play a fusion of death metal and thrash metal.
 The genre gained notoriety in Bali, Indonesia, where it attracted criticism of being related to the accelerated tourism development on the island and the superseding of its local culture, particularly by Jakartan one.
-Notable bands include Grave, Mortification, The Crown, Incapacity, Darkane, Deathchain, and Sepultura.
+Notable bands include Grave, Deceased, Mortification, The Crown, Incapacity, Solstice, Darkane, Deathchain, Opprobrium, and Sepultura.